 11. Play basketball

-12. Visit the Bacardi Pirate ship
+12. Visit the Bacardi Pirate Ship

 TRIP REPORT: Double Dip at Half Moon Cay

-15. Have a BBQ Lunch
+15. Have a BBQ lunch

 RELATED: Half Moon Cay BBQ Menu

-16. Eat at the Lobster Shack
+16. Dine at the Lobster Shack

 Located near the “I Wish I Could Stay Here Forever” bar, the Lobster Shack serves up fresh grilled lobster and Caribbean coconut beans n’ rice, served with a rum-jerk butter glaze and pineapple and Caribbean Sofrito salsas ($20).